gcallah/Rationalism/OakeshottFishing/OakeshottFishing.md

 Michael Oakeshott did indeed like binaries.
 Perhaps we can even go so far as to say he needed them.
-And he presented us with a number of them: rationalism versus practical understanding, the politics of faith versus the politics of skepticism, enterprise association versus civil association, the morality of individualism versus the morality of collectivism, experience without reservation or arrest versus modal experience... one could surely find more, but that would belabor the point.
+And he presented us with a number of them: rationalism versus practical understanding, the politics of faith versus the politics of skepticism, enterprise association versus civil association, and so on.
+(More on this below.)

 What are we to make of this plethora of binaries?
 This paper suggests that we can best understand them with a metaphor Oakeshott employs in *On Human